-Bristol-based science centre At-Bristol is to become We The Curious in an exciting evolution of the educational charity.
-The transformation will begin next month (September), and follows a two-year consultation with its staff, visitors, city partners and communities around Bristol, to develop a new, relevant vision and mission.
+Bristol-based science centre At-Bristol has become We The Curious in an exciting evolution of the educational charity.
+The transformation follows a two-year consultation with its staff, visitors, city partners and communities around Bristol, to develop a new, relevant vision and mission.

 The centre has been awarded £3million in funding from the Department for Business, Energy and Industrial Strategy (BEIS) and Wellcome’s ‘Inspiring Science’ Fund, a capital fund that helps science centres realise compelling new visions in what they do and what they offer to the public.